SciKit-Surgery/scikit-surgerytutorial02/doc/04_Planning.rst

 begins with describing what you intend the software to do, a process known as defining the
 `software requirements`_.
-You should consider doing this for any software project, but the how thorough you are should depend on the intended end use of your software.
+You should consider doing this for any software project, but how thorough you are should depend on the intended end use of your software.
 For a piece of quality controlled code to be used in a medical device it is essential.
 For some research code to support your paper you could be more relaxed.